Rookout/deployment-examples/node-ibm-cloud-functions/README.md

-# Quickstart for Node + Agentless Rookout on IBM OpenWhisk Functions
+# Quickstart for Node + Agentless Rookout on IBM Cloud Functions

-A sample application for using Node + Agentless Rookout on IBM OpenWhisk Functions
+A sample application for using Node + Agentless Rookout on IBM Cloud Functions
 <details>
 <summary>What is Agentless?</summary>
 <p>